lalwanii26/OpenScope/README.md

 4. Download and install `AVbin` for your OS.

 ## Pilot script
-* Run the pilot_script.py under test-scripts folder to run Full Field Flicker and Static Grating
+* Run the pilot_script.py under test-scripts folder to run Full Field Flicker and Static Grating and Drifting Grating
 * Currently it does not have Debug mode
 * Stimulus files are concatenated in this script
-* It does not contain the drifting grating yet - we are still working on it, can be found at test-scripts/drifting_grating.py